OpenGradient/erc-onchain-agent/agent-erc.md

 The `IERCAgentClient` interface allows for various agent execution implementations, whether it’s on-chain, off-chain, synchronous or asynchronous, we want to provide as much flexibility for both current and future implementations as possible.
 Both on-chain and off-chain AI and ML inference solutions are being built in the community, so we want to remain open to a wide range of solutions.
 In our reference, we provide a synchronous, on-chain agent executor precompile that could be used to run agents seamlessly in a single transaction.
 However, off-chain or asynchronous executors might be more appropriate for existing technologies that exist.
 We expect that specialized rollups or networks will make it more feasible to execute agents on-chain.

 Through the use of the `IERCAgentTool` interface, we can us turn almost any smart contract into a tool for an agent to use.
 Human-readable descriptions have to be provided for each tool and parameter so LLMs know when to use them.
-In addition, we also

 ## References

 ### Agent executor precompile

 We provide pseudocode for agent executor precompile that uses the Re-Act framework for reasoning.